kentaguilar/HandyMVC/README.md

 ## Handy MVC

-A light and functional PHP MVC Framework
+A light and functional PHP MVC Framework<br/>
+It allows developers to focus only on their targeted logics and not on other time wasting activities.